-A PADI rescue diver is someone who has the knowledge and skills to help people in difficult situations.
-This article will go over what it takes to become a PADI rescue diver!
+A PADI Rescue Diver is someone who has the knowledge and first aid skills to help people in difficult situations or emergencies.
+This article will go over the PADI rescue diver certification!

 What training do they receive?

-A PADI rescue diver is someone who has the knowledge and skills to help people in difficult situations.
-They are trained in emergency procedures, first aid, oxygen administration, and other advanced lifesaving techniques.
+A PADI Rescue Diver is someone who has the knowledge and skills to help people in difficult situations.
+They are trained in emergency procedures, first aid, oxygen administration, and other advanced lifesaving techniques useful when scuba diving.

-A PADI rescue diver course involves four sections:
+A PADI Rescue Diver training course involves four sections:

 The training for each section can take up to two days depending on the availability of time with your instructor.